Amaravati: Foundation of Amaravati

 On October 22, 2015, following a cabinet meeting where it was unanimously approved, Chief Minister Naidu announced the selection of Amaravathi, an ancient town located on the banks of the Krishna River, as the site for the new capital city.
 During the foundation-laying ceremony, attended by Prime Minister Narendra Modi, Chief Minister Naidu discussed plans for the capital's development, which aimed to focus on creating an energy-efficient city with industrial hubs.
-The completion date for the master plan’s first phase was set for May 15, 2016, and plans were proposed for a 200-km ring road to connect Amaravati with Vijayawada and Guntur.
+The completion date for the master plan's first phase was set for May 15, 2016, and plans were proposed for a 200-km ring road to connect Amaravati with Vijayawada and Guntur.

 The establishment of Amaravati as the new capital of Andhra Pradesh involved a land pooling initiative crucial for its development.
 Chief Minister N. Chandrababu Naidu's administration implemented the Andhra Pradesh Capital Region Development Authority (APCRDA) Act in 2014, which facilitated the creation of a land bank for the new capital.
 The Act allowed for voluntary land pooling, enabling landowners to surrender their land in exchange for developed plots and financial compensation.
 The government aimed to acquire approximately 53,748 acres of land from 27 villages.
 Around 33,733 acres were pooled through this scheme.
 While many farmers participated, some, particularly from Penumaka and Undavalli, expressed concerns about compensation rates.
 The pooling process aggregated small land parcels, which were then improved and partially returned to the original owners.
 The initiative also included annuity payments for ten years, providing financial support to those who surrendered their land.
+After fast track completion of interim buildings, government legislature and secretariat started operating from the new facilities at Velagapudi from March 2017.